Mixed Witt rings of algebras with involution: Introduction

-If $L/K$ is any field extension, and $X$ is an object (algebra, module, involution, hermitian form, etc.) over $K$, then $X_L = X\otimes_K L$ is the corresponding object over $L$, obtained by base change.
+If $L/K$ is any field extension, and $X$ is an object (algebra, module, involution, hermitian form, etc.) over $K$, then $X_L$ is the corresponding object over $L$, obtained by base change.

-A semi-group is a set endowed with an associative binary product (so the difference with a monoid is the existence of a unit).
-If $\Gamma$ is a monoid, then a semi-group $S$ is $\Gamma$-graded if it is equipped with a direct sum decomposition $S=\bigoplus_{g\in \Gamma} S_g$.
-The Grothencieck group $G(S)$ of $S$ is the universal solution to the problem of finding a morphism $S\to G$ where $G$ is a group.
-In the case where $S$ is a commutative semi-group with cancellation (meaning that $x+y=x+z$ implies $y=z$), then the construction of $G(S)$ is exactly the same as that of $\Z$ from $\N$, and the structural morphism $S\to G(S)$ is injective.
-Precisely, elements of $G(S)$ are formal differences $x-y$ with $x,y\in S$, and $x-y = x'-y'$ in $G(M)$ iff $x+y'=x'+y$ in $S$.
-Since the functor $S\mapsto G(S)$ preserves direct sums, if $S$ is $\Gamma$-graded then $G(S)$ inherits a natural $\Gamma$-grading.
+A semi-group is a set endowed with an associative binary product (so the difference to a monoid is that the semi-group might lack an identity element).
+The Grothendieck group $G(S)$ of $S$ is the universal solution to the problem of finding a morphism $S\to G$ where $G$ is a group.